 David is not only responsible for keeping things running smoothly throughout the year, but he brings an important perspective of tradition to the program, staff and campers.
 His life and career have embodied the ideals of camp and the success of personal camping experiences as well.

-Scott Fineske – Assistant Camp Director – 6 years in the CLJ Family
+Scott and Katie Fineske – Assistant Camp Director/Special Projects- 10 years in the CLJ Family

 Scott moved to Hunt to become part of the La Junta family at Christmas 2006.
 Originally from Dallas, Scott grew up attending camp, worked his way through college at camp and even spent his four years at Baylor attaining his degree in Recreation Management so he could go back to camp.
 After a brief stint Pine Cove, Scott spent 6 years as the Camp Director at Peaceable Kingdom Retreat for Children, a special needs camp in central Texas.
 Scott brings a diverse perspective to the operation of La Junta’s summer program and the supervision of it’s staff.
-He is currently Vice President of C.A.M.P. and a member of Young Men’s Business League, the founders of La Junta’s DreamKamp.
+He is a past President of C.A.M.P. , a member of Young Men’s Business League, the founders of La Junta’s DreamKamp, a Sunday school teacher and youth sports coach.

-Each summer La Junta hires over 60 of America’s finest young people as Cabin Counselors and Activity Instructors.
-All of La Junta’s program staff live in the cabin’s with the boys and teach an activity during the day.
-Our summer staff is comprised of college aged youth, past honor campers and recent graduates of La Junta’s innovative and thorough Counselor in Training program.
+Each summer La Junta endeavors to hire over 60 of the best young people available as Cabin Counselors and Activity Instructors.
+All of La Junta’s counselor staff live in the cabins with the boys and teach an activity during the day.
+Our summer staff is comprised mostly of college-aged youth, past honor campers and recent graduates of La Junta’s innovative and thorough Counselor in Training program.

 Many of La Junta’s counselor staff have more than 10 years of camp experience, thus helping us maintain important traditions and allowing us to build on previous successes.
 As campers return for multiple summers, they can expect to see many familiar faces as La Junta traditionally boasts a 60% staff return rate – very high when you consider college graduation and similar factors.